ckrieger/ADDComplianceChecking/README.md

 ## Walkthrough

 ### Watchdog
-Test the watchdog pattern by starting with 3 instances of inventory_service and decreasing the number of instances to 2 for at least the time that is defined by the timeThreshold:
+Test the watchdog pattern by starting with **3** instances of **inventory-service** and decreasing the number of instances to **2** for at least the time that is defined by the *timeThreshold*:

-1. Start instances of the scaling group
+1. Start instances of the defined *scalingGroup*:

     `docker service scale motivation-scenario_inventory-service=3`

 2. Start the monitor

-3. Scale the group down to 2 instances
+3. Scale the group down to **2** instances:

     `docker service scale motivation-scenario_inventory-service=2`

-4. Observe the monitoring pattern to be violated on the UI
+4. The watchdog pattern instance will be displayed as **violated** since the number of instances in the corresponding *scalingGroup* have not reached **3** again in the defined *timeThreshold*.

 ![](docs/watchdog_walkthrough.gif)

 ### Circuit Breaker
 Test the Circuit Breaker pattern by executing the following steps:

-1. Make sure that at least one instance of scaling group inventory-service is running:
+1. Make sure that at least one instance of scaling group **inventory-service** is running:

      `docker service scale motivation-scenario_inventory-service=1`

-2. Start the monitor with the pattern instance of Circuit Breaker that has a timeoutDuration of around 10 seconds (10000ms).
+2. Start the monitor with the pattern instance of Circuit Breaker that has a *timeoutDuration* of around 10 seconds (10000ms).

-3. Scale down the shipping-service scaling group to 0:
+3. Scale down the **shipping-service** scaling group to 0:

     `docker service scale motivation-scenario_shipping-service=0`

-4. Navigate to the location of inventory-service (currently localhost:5000) which will open its user interface.
-In this UI, one can send requests to shipping-service.
+4. Navigate to the location of **inventory-service** (currently localhost:5000) which will open its user interface.
+In this UI, one can send requests to **shipping-service**.

-5. Quickly send more requests to shipping-service than the defined failureThreshold has been set by clicking the button.
+5. Quickly send more requests to **shipping-service** than the defined *failureThreshold* has been set by clicking the button.

-6. The Circuit Breaker pattern instance will be displayed as violated since there is no instance of shipping-service and thus the executed requests have failed within the timeoutDuration.
+6. The Circuit Breaker pattern instance will be displayed as **violated** since there is no instance of **shipping-service** and thus the executed requests have failed within the *timeoutDuration*.

 ![](docs/circuitbreaker_walkthrough.gif)